 While this is a low-risk repair, it’s always wise to think about safety.
 You won’t need heavy-duty gear, but having your tools and supplies organized will prevent any mishaps.
 Lay a towel on the floor to set your tools on so they don’t scratch your flooring or get misplaced.
 Make sure your workspace is well-lit so you can see all the small parts inside the tank clearly.
 If you ever feel unsure or if the issue seems more complicated than you expected, remember that our team is always ready to help with any plumbing services you might need.

-How to Fix Your Toilet Flush Button
+How to Fix Your Toilet Flush Button, Step-by-Step

 A faulty flush button is a common annoyance, but the good news is that it’s usually a simple fix you can handle yourself.
 With a few basic tools and a little patience, you can get your toilet flushing properly again in no time.
 This guide will walk you through the entire process, from turning off the water to testing your handiwork.
 Let’s get started.